ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Random mode: mode in which the values are generated
   - Output on input: outputs a random value generated on each frame when it the block is activated, and $0$ otherwise
   - Change on input: outputs a random value generated on each frame when it the block is activated, and the last generated value (initialized to $0$) otherwise
-  - Input defines range: <!-- TODO: add explanation once it works -->
+  - Input defines range: outputs a random value generated on each frame between $0$ and the input value, <!-- TODO: explain better, taking value bounds into account-->
   - -Change, +Output: when the block is activated with a negative input, generates and stores a random value on each frame, and outputs the last generated value (initialized to $0$) when it is activated with a positive input

 \begin{figure}[H]